zhenyakornilov/kottans-frontend/README.md

     ![learngitbranching](/task_git_collaboration/gitbranching/complete_2.png)
     </details>

-      > Tasks about remote branches were quite hurd for me to solve.
+      > Tasks about remote branches were quite hard for me to solve.
 I guess I need more practise with real repositories,
       > but still visual examples of branches helped me a lot too.